ejsmont-artur/php-circuit-breaker/README.md

 Some implementation details has changed but the core logic is still the same.

+(Update) You can read my blog on what I do with this package, http://bolt.tamingtheelephpant.com/page/circuit-breakers-failing-gracefully

+## Unit Testing
+Windows: `call vendor/bin/phpunit tests`

 ## Author

 * Artur Esjmont (https://github.com/ejsmont-artur) via http://artur.ejsmont.org